xenthy/threat-needle/README.md

 > The complete log file is available at `logs/program.log`

-If you come across a peculiar issue, do open an [issue](https://github.com/xenthy/ict2202-assignment-1/issues).
+If you come across a peculiar issue, do open an [issue](https://github.com/xenthy/threat-needle/issues).

 ## Simulating a Malicious Host
-If you want to test TreatNeedle's accuracy in your network, you are in luck!
+If you want to test ThreatNeedle's accuracy in your network, you are in luck!
 We have created a simple script that utilizes multithreading to send network packets to trigger ThreatNeedle's detection system.
 Copy `simulate.py` and the whole `rules/` folder to another host and you may begin testing.

 **Usage of `simulate.py`:**
 ```console